tqye2000/LoMMH3/README.md

 # MiniMax-H3 Local Test Harness

-This project is a minimal local test/experiment script for running the MiniMax-H3 model from a cached local snapshot under `D:\hf_models`.
+This project is a minimal local test/experiment script for running the MiniMax-H3 model from a cached local snapshot under `D:\models`.

 It is built around the Diffusers modular pipeline and is optimized for a multi-GPU setup, while also supporting single-GPU/offload modes.